** Spoiler alert – free gift at the end of this article **

 That is kind of where I was 10 years ago.
 I have learned so much since then and am excited to share it with you.

-How journaling prompts for spiritual growth will benefit you
+How spiritual journaling prompts will benefit you

 You will find that some of your journal entries will be a springboard for conversation among one or two friends who love Jesus.
 It is an example of “iron sharpening iron”, (Proverbs 27:17).
 The New Testament commands us to encourage each other in spiritual growth, (Hebrews 10:24).